alsalafiyyah/alsalafiyyah.github.io/_muqolat/nullifiers-of-islam.md

 **Seventh**: Witchcraft which includes magic spells that cause a person to hate or love someone or something.
 Anyone who practices it or is pleased with it has committed Kufr.
 The proof of this is the Saying of Allah (Exalted be He): "**...but neither of these two (angels) taught anyone (such things) till they had said, “We are only for trial, so disbelieve not (by learning this magic from us).**” [al-Baqarah: 102]

-Eighth: Supporting and assisting the Mushriks against the Muslims.
+**Eighth**: Supporting and assisting the Mushriks against the Muslims.
 The proof of this is the Saying of Allah (Exalted be He): "**And if any amongst you takes them as Auliyâ’, then surely he is one of them.
 Verily, Allâh guides not those people who are the Zâlimûn (polytheists and wrong-doers and unjust).**" [al-Maidah: 51]

-Ninth: Anyone who believes that it is permissible for some people not to apply the Shari'ah (Islamic law) which Prophet Muhammad (peace be upon him) brought has committed Kufr.
+**Ninth**: Anyone who believes that it is permissible for some people not to apply the Shari'ah (Islamic law) which Prophet Muhammad (peace be upon him) brought has committed Kufr.
 Allah (Exalted be He) says: "**And whoever seeks a religion other than Islâm, it will never be accepted of him, and in the Hereafter he will be one of the losers.**" [Aal Imran: 85]

-Tenth: Turning away from Allah's Religion, not learning it, or implementing it (is an act of Kufr).
+**Tenth**: Turning away from Allah's Religion, not learning it, or implementing it (is an act of Kufr).
 The proof of this is the Saying of Allah (Exalted be He): "**And who does more wrong than he who is reminded of the Ayât (proofs, evidence, verses, lessons, signs, revelations, etc.) of his Lord, then turns aside therefrom?
 Verily, We shall exact retribution from the Mujrimûn (criminals, disbelievers, polytheists, sinners).**" [al-Sajdah: 22]

 There is no difference in committing these nullifiers between the one utters them in jest, in earnest, or even out of fear except for a person who says them under coercion.
 All of these (ten) matters are the gravest nullifiers that most often occur.
 A Muslim must beware of and keep away from these acts.
 We seek refuge with Allah from the things that cause His Anger and severe punishment.
 May Allah's Peace be upon the best of His Creation Muhammad, his family, and Companions.